 Bad Breath from Lungs

 In respiratory halitosis, the odor originates from the breath, not from the mouth.
 In other words, the bad-smelling breath that causes bad breath comes from the lungs.
 Bad breath (halitosis) and bad-smelling breath are different things.
 The source of bad breath is inside the mouth.
-However, the gases expelled from the lungs through respiration causes breath odor.
+However, the gases expelled from the lungs through respiration cause breath odor.
 Bad-smelling volatile substances mixed with the gases exhaled through exhalation form breath odor.

 Causes of Bad Breath From Lungs

 There are two main sources of malodorous volatile substances that mix with the gases expelled through the lungs.
-The first of these are volatile substances that enter the breath from the lung’s own parenchyma tissue.
+The first of these are volatile substances that enter the breath from the lung’s parenchyma tissue.
 The other is the gases that mix with the blood from other organs of the body and come to the alveoli of the lungs through the bloodstream and exhale through the breath.

 Bad-smelling gases created by bacteria due to an infection in the lung or lower respiratory tract are discharged by mixing with the exhaled breath.
 In other words, an infection or inflammation in the lung can be the cause of bad-smelling breath, although it is rare.
 The other reason is that bad-smelling volatile substances that pass into our blood from distant organs (digestive canal, liver, kidney, etc.) are mixed with blood gases and are expelled from the lungs by breathing.